Node Pool Manifest Reference

 Zones Manifest

-You can specify multiple worker node zones for higher availability, under the zones section of the node pool manifest.
+You can specify multiple zones for your worker nodes to ensure higher availability, under the zones section of the node pool manifest.

 Zones Manifest Sample